awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/automated-abr-frequently-asked-questions.md

 **How can I see what renditions AWS Elemental MediaConvert created for me?**
 You can see the properties of the outputs in your ABR stack in these places:
-+ The job completion event from Amazon CloudWatch Events\.
-For more information, see [Using CloudWatch Events with AWS Elemental MediaConvert](cloudwatch_events.md)\.
++ The job completion event from Amazon EventBridge\.
+For more information, see [Using EventBridge with AWS Elemental MediaConvert](eventbridge_events.md)\.
 + The **Job summary** page on the MediaConvert console\.
 For more information, see [Viewing your AWS Elemental MediaConvert job history](viewing-job-history.md)\.

 **Will my automated ABR job take a long time to run?**